Earl Blumenauer: Personal life

 Blumenauer has been married to Margaret Kirkpatrick since 2004.

-An avid cyclist, Blumenauer is the founder and co-chair of the Congressional Bike Caucus.
+An avid cyclist, Blumenauer is the founder and was co-chair of the Congressional Bike Caucus.

 Each year, in the weeks leading up to Christmas, Blumenauer bakes and delivers hundreds of fruitcakes to his colleagues on the Hill.

 Electoral history

 Write-in and minor candidate notes: In 1996, write-ins received 531 votes.
 In 2000, write-ins received 576 votes.
 In 2002, write-ins received 1094 votes.
 In 2014, write-ins received 1,089 votes.
 In 2018, write-ins received 514 votes.